 Creates first step in a 4 year plan for outside the classroom learning to include internships, international experiences, undergraduate research, and/or fellowships.

-What opportunities does the Washington College externship program provide freshmen and sophomores?
+What opportunities does the Washington College externship program provide?

 Students can see a career opportunity “up close and personally”

-Students have the chance to observe in industries, government agencies, and non profits before selecting their college majors and minors
+Students have the chance to observe in industries, government agencies, and non-profits and learn about 21st century workplace issues and challenges

 Students are introduced to practical strategies for linking ideas and concepts from inside and outside the classroom